(As adopted in Resolution 30-2015, June 9, 2015)

 Anyone wishing to provide documents, petitions, photographs or other materials to City Council members should give copies of those items to the City Clerk for distribution to Council members.

 At Committee work sessions:

 Individuals may also contact City Council members outside meetings via email or by telephone.
-Email addresses for council members can be found on the council directory page.
 General messages to City Council can be conveyed by contacting the City Clerk.
-The clerk can also convey messages from telephone calls placed to the clerk's office, 291-4785.
+The clerk can also convey messages from telephone calls placed to the clerk’s office, (717) 291-4785.